awsdocs/iam-user-guide/doc_source/id_roles_manage_modify.md

 ## View Role Access<a name="roles-modify_prerequisites"></a>

 Before you change the permissions for a role, you should review its recent service\-level activity\.
 This is important because you don't want to remove access from a principal \(person or application\) who is using it\.
-For more information about viewing service last accessed data, see [Reducing Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.
+For more information about viewing service last accessed data, see [Refining Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.

 ## Modifying a Role \(Console\)<a name="roles-managingrole-editing-console"></a>